Camp Alexander |

 (1898, 1917 - 1919, 1942 - 1945), Newport News FORT WIKI

 POE Headquarters was located in the Federal Building downtown.
 Assembly camps for the Spanish-American War (Puerto Rico Campaign) POE were located at the C&O rail terminal on the Casino Grounds (28th Street); at present-day Christopher Newport Park; along 23rd Street one block away from Hotel Warwick; on a field between 34th and 36th Streets; and along the James River between 45th and 50th Streets (Camps Grant and Haines).
 (NOTE: Brig.
 General Peter C. Hains spelled his name without the "e".)
 These were all subcamps of Camp Brooke.

 Assembly camps associated with the World War I POE (July 1917 - September 1919) include:

 Camp Hill (1) located north of 64th Street and into Huntington Park, between the C&O Railroad and the James River.
 Primarily used as a Motor Transport Depot and Remount Station.
 The Virginia War Museum (admission fee), 9285 Warwick Blvd., is now on site.

 Camp Alexander was originally the northern section of Camp Hill, separated in 1918.
 Used for Black troops and stevedores.
 Site located between Warwick Blvd. and Jefferson Ave., now a residential area.
 Markers at 71st Street and Huntington Ave. recall both camps.
 State marker located on Warwick Blvd.
 (US 60) at 69th Street.

 Camp Stuart (2) located near the Small Boat Harbor between Ivy Ave. and Salter's Creek near Newport News Point, was the largest (309 acres) of the four camps.
 Became a golf course after the war.
 The Horace E. Dodge Boat and Plane Corporation factory was built on the site in the 1930's.
 Later became a Defense Housing Corporation residential development in 1941, known as Stuart Gardens.
 Marker at 16th Street and Roanoke Ave..

 Camp Morrison located in the Morrison area, one mile east of the James River.
-Used for the Army Air Corps and Balloon Corps personnel, with 24 supply warehouses.
+On 295 acres along the Chesapeake & Ohio railroad, used for the Army Air Service and Balloon Corps personnel, with 24 supply warehouses.

 (Greenlawn Memorial Park)